Connecting Operational Meteorologists in Pursuit of Excellence

 Administration: The scholarship selection is administered by the NWA Education Committee.
 The NWA office announces the call for applications in January-February each year, applications close 15 April and the scholarship designee will be notified in late-May.

-Eligibility: Any NWA Student Member that is classified as an undergraduate (going into their sophomore year or higher) or graduate student that is majoring in meteorology (or related field) may apply.
+Eligibility: Any minority undergraduate (going into their sophomore year or higher) or graduate student that is majoring in meteorology (or related field) may apply.
 If the undergraduate student is classified as a senior they must either have one more fall (Sep. - Dec.) semester to complete after the scholarship is awarded, or they must document that they have been accepted into graduate school.

 Award Criteria: The scholarship is awarded based on: